 TDM Systems has its headquarters in Tübingen, Germany and is the leading software provider for managing tool data in the metal cutting industry.
-The company is the competence center for tool management within the SANDVIK Group, of which TDM Systems is a 100% subsidiary.
+The company is member of the SANDVIK Group, of which TDM Systems is a 100% subsidiary.
 This allows TDM Systems to rely on the know-how of internationally leading tool manufacturers and participate in their customer projects.
 The focus of TDM Systems is on solutions and services for the entire life cycle of tool data.
 TDM Systems contributes to optimized planning and provision of metal-cutting tools by offering a wide range of interfaces.

 More than 25 years of experience, profound development expertise and being close to tool manufacturers make TDM Systems one-of-a-kind.